zixinzeng-jennifer/Mahjong-bot/README.md

 Can be run online directly: https://www.botzone.org.cn/, or see https://github.com/ailab-pku/Chinese-Standard-Mahjong/tree/master/fan-calculator-usage for the ChineseOfficialMahjongHelper(written by our TA) we used in this project.
 Enumerative algorithm mainly based on shanten and useful tiles.
 Targets the following mahjong hands: thirteen-orphans,seven-pairs, yisesantongshun, yisesanjiegao, yisesanbugao,qing-long,sanse-shuanglonghui,honors-and-knitted-tiles, knitted-straight, sanfengke, hua-long,sansesantongshun, sansesanjiegao, shuangjianke,sansesanbugao, pengpenghu.
-Able to CHI, PENG, GANG (anGANG and buGANG correctly).
+Able to CHI, PENG, GANG (anGANG and buGANG) correctly.